 After I retired, I decided to travel all over the world.
 I used to travel for my job before, but that wasn't real travelling.
 The world of football is very small so I wanted to discover the world and find out what I wanted to do in the future.
-I travelled alone for four years visiting 60 to 70 countries in Asia, Africa, South America.
+I travelled for four years and visited 60 to 70 countries in Asia, Africa, South America.
 From backpacking to luxury, I did it all.

 What were the places you enjoyed the most?

 When you go to parts of Asia or Africa, you never know what to expect, so you get more ideas and inspirations.
 What I noticed was that wherever I went, people played soccer.
-I got recognised in every country at least once so I realised that I could do something bigger through my work as a player.
-In 2008, I decided to launch my foundation, Take Action.
+I got recognised in every country at least once, so I realised that I could do something bigger through my work as a player.
+In 2008 I decided to launch my foundation, Take Action.
 We started to do charity matches in Japan and overseas.
 When I was travelling, I also noticed that everyone would first ask me about football and then about Japan, but I didn't know that much about my own country.
 That was a bit unexpected and I figured that I had to go back to Japan to learn more about it.

-What was it like travelling there?
+How was travelling there?

 Is that why you launched your own sake?

-How involved are you in sake-making?
+How involved are you in the making of the sake?